juvu/DayTrade-SwingTrade/TradingTechniques.md

 - [ ] First green day
 - [ ] Close near open price or above
 * No low float/Market cap needed
-* Sizing
+* Entry/Risk
 	* Buy at 3:59/4:00pm or after market
 	* Sell into strength in the next morning spike
+		* Sell into strength
-	* Use previous day's consolidation as s
+		* Use previous day's consolidation as support

 ## Getting Started